-Caz Coleman: Best practice in settlement for asylum seekers and refugees
+Caz Coleman and Tony Ward: Best practice in settlement for asylum seekers and refugees

-Hotham Mission Asylum Seeker Project and a current member of a
+Hotham Mission Asylum Seeker Project in Melbourne and a member of a

 effective way.
-Drawing on her extensive experience, she is outlining
+Drawing on her extensive experience, she has outlined

 what has worked well in the past, and how to extend the community

 settlement schemes in Australia.
 The project intends to help shape